Can we distinguish inspiration from canonization?

 What I mean is, inspiration is ordinary human discourse, superintended by the special action of God—but canonization is also ordinary human discourse superintended by the special action of God.

 Sure, the precise components of the discourse tend to differ.
-You can point to certain features distinct to both—inspiration involves research and writing and redacting among a few people, while canonization involves reading and discussion and recognition of Scripture among an entire covenant community.
+You can point to certain features distinct to both—inspiration involves research and writing and redacting among a few people, while canonization involves reading and discussion and recognition of scripture among an entire covenant community.
 But those are only component events in what appears to be a holistic, overarching process.

 This is usually not so clear because we tend to think of inspiration as involving one person (the biblical author), and canonization as involving the whole church.